Test and Trace Support Payment

 - apply within 14 days after your isolation period has ended

-- are currently receiving one or more of the following benefits:
+- are currently receiving or are the partner of someone in the same household who is receiving, at least one of the following benefits:

 - Universal Credit

 - Income-based Employment and Support Allowance

 - Pension Credit

 You will not be eligible for the scheme if: